rkdarst/gh-pages-multibranch/README.md

 Used with `with:` as above.

-* `directory`: relative path to the directory that contains the site (and the contents is replaced with the multi-branch site)
+* `directory`: relative path to the directory that contains the HTML site to be multiplexed and published.
+  (The contents are replaced with the multi-branch site - so this directory is both the input to this action, and the input to the action that publishes it to the gh-pages branch)
 * `cname`: this CNAME is used for generating the preview links.
 It is tried to be auto-detected from the `directory` by default, if it is already there.
 (CNAME is needed since some preview might be